vg-lab/NeuroTessMeshDocs/source/02-NeuroTessMeshUserInterface.rst

 ^^^^^^^^^^
 - **Recorder**: This button shows the recorder configuration dialog if the recorder is not running.
 If the recorder is running it will stop the recorder.
 - **Advanced recorder options**: This option will enable advanced configuration options in the recorder configuration dialog.
+- **Take screenshot**: Takes a screenshot of the 3D view and shows a dialog to resize it before saving the image to disk.

 --------
 Recorder